mrfaptastic/Easy-IoT-Arduino-CC1101/README.md

 ## Connecting your ESP 8266 (example)

 Use the standard SPI ports to connect to the SPI pins (MOSI, MISO, CLK, SS) + VCC, GND on the CC1101 module.
-For example, with the Wemos D1 Mini (ESP8266 Chip).
-GDO/GDO2 pins of a CC1101 module are NOT used by this library.
+GDO/GDO2 pins of a CC1101 module are NOT used by this library - no connection required.

 ![CC1101 Module Pins](CC1101-WemosD1Mini-Pins.jpg)